Matty casts his eye over Glenn Takakjian’s icky sci-schlocker, and the sharp-suited bad guy at its gooey centre. This one’s for you, Dr. V!

 Calmly, Viallini picks it up and requests that the two stony-faced fixers he’s ordered be sent in.
 Finally he says, “I’ll ignore that last remark, doctor.
 Now you know as well as I that this entire project has been highly illegal from the start and you have been a willing part of it.
 I feel terrible about what has happened, but we must keep this within the family; or everything we have done and learnt will be for nothing [pause].
-And Michael Foster will be worst off than he is now…”
+And Michael Foster will be worse off than he is now…”

 Of course, how much worse it can get for a bloke who’s already transformed into a tendrilled monster is anyone’s guess, but you get the point: Dr. V’s got a mean streak a mile wide.
 Having previously butted heads with Foster (George G. Colucci, credited as George Gerard) over the less than savoury use of an earlier experiment, the loafer-wearing Viallini appears to take a disturbing amount of satisfaction in the earnest biologist’s icky predicament.
 The result of a lab mishap, a cheeky kiss from assistant-cum-lover Kane as Foster noodles away with alien matter distracts him long enough for an infectious test subject to bite him; the Ghoulies-esque critter taking a chunk out of his hand after Foster inadvertently stabs it in the eye with a syringe.
 The chaos that ensues is body horror at its finest; a gorgeously gooey compendium of vintage Cronenberg, The Thing (1982), and The Incredible Melting Man (1977) as Foster slowly undergoes the titular metamorphosis, from man to carnivorous cosmic being.